lbl-srg/obc/specification/source/codeGeneration.rst

-Note that directly compiling Modelica models to building automation systems also allows leveraging the ongoing `EMPHYSIS <https://itea3.org/project/emphysis.html>`_ project (2017-20, Euro 14M) project that develops technologies for running physical models the production code software.
+Note that directly compiling Modelica models to building automation systems also allows leveraging the ongoing `EMPHYSIS <https://itea3.org/project/emphysis.html>`_ project (2017-20, Euro 14M) that develops technologies for running dynamic models on electronic control units (ECU), micro controllers or other embedded systems.
 This may be attractive for FDD and some advanced control sequences.

 .. _sec_cdl_to_json_simp: